deep-entertainment/safehouse/design/gdd.md

 *AMBIENT: None*

 It's night.
 We see the `BEDROOM` only lit from the windows to the left.
-We see part of the bed with very hard shadows. *MARJORIE* lies in the bed.
+We see part of the bed with very hard shadows. [[marjorie]] lies in the bed.
 After a few seconds, Marjorie wakes up and rises in bed.

 *SOUND: Creaking bed*

-Suddenly, the bedroom is lit up, we see *IGINO* standing in the door, slowly rising a gun. *MARJORIE* opens her mouth as if to scream, but no scream is heard.
+Suddenly, the bedroom is lit up, we see *IGINO* standing in the door, slowly rising a gun. [[marjorie]] opens her mouth as if to scream, but no scream is heard.

 *MUSIC: Panic!*